+Fig. 1.
+ELISA QC of a phospho-specific antibody.
 Phospho-specific antibodies were generated against a 9 amino acid peptide phosphorylated at ser-6 (P-Peptide X1).
-The library was pre-blocked with the non-phosphorylated peptide and then panned against the phosphorylated peptide coupled to BSA and Transferrin.
-ELISA QC shows that the antibody specifically recognizes the phosphorylated peptide and does not react with either the non-phosphorylated peptide, an unrelated phosphorylated peptide, or the carrier proteins.
-Antibody generation took 8 weeks.
+The library was blocked with the non-phosphorylated peptide, followed by panning against the phosphorylated peptide coupled to BSA and transferrin.
+ELISA QC shows that the antibody specifically recognizes the phosphorylated peptide and does not react with the non-phosphorylated peptide, an unrelated phosphorylated peptide, or the carrier proteins.

+Fig. 2.
 Antibodies were generated against oxidized DJ-1 protein using a 12 amino acid DJ-1 peptide containing the C106 oxidation site.
-The library was pre-blocked with the non-oxidized peptide (DJ-2 peptide) and then panned against the oxidized DJ-1 peptide coupled to BSA and Transferrin.
+The library was blocked with the non-oxidized peptide (DJ-2 peptide) and then panned against the oxidized DJ-1 peptide coupled to BSA and transferrin.
 ELISA QC shows that all 3 selected antibodies specifically recognize the oxidized peptide and do not react with the non-oxidized peptide or the carrier proteins.
-Antibody generation took 8 weeks.
-Antibody AbyD3055 was subsequently shown to bind to full length oxidized DJ-1 (Ooe et al., Neurosci Lett.
-2006 Oct 9; 406(3); 165-8.)
+Antibody HCA024 (clone AbD03055) was shown to bind to full length oxidized DJ-1.